 I didn’t accomplish it with hypnotherapy or nicotine patches (I don’t think those even existed back then).
 It was by re-aligning with my body and embracing uncomfortable feelings.
 Because every negative habit aims at buffering and numbing emotional pain or discomfort.
 Something touches a wound, and instead of delving into it to shed the light and love it needs to heal, we cover it up or shove it under the rug, pretending it’s not there.
 The discomfort is gone, at least temporarily, but the wound remains and the habit of silencing our emotions gets reinforced.

 This is a common dynamic we learn from our parents and caretakers, because everyone gets spooked by negative emotions.
 They challenge a rational, logical, stay-in-the-comfort-zone type of approach.
-And yet, your negative emotions are messengers from a deeper layer of your soul trying to let you know that something in you is outdated, out of balance, or off center.
+And yet, your negative emotions reflect something in you that is outdated, out of balance, or off-center.

 Stop Judging & Silencing Your Emotions